Some rooster breeds are mellow.

 The decision to own a rooster is one that many chicken owners consider.
 Roosters provide the fun and iconic experience of crowing.
-Roosters make it possible to raise chickens from eggs as they are needed for fertilization of the eggs.
+Roosters make it possible to raise chickens from eggs as they are needed to fertilize the eggs.

 Lastly, many people like to raise roosters because they can provide an added layer of protection against country predators.
 A good rooster will die defending his ladies.

-But, if you have kids, it’s also important to raise a rooster that isn’t aggressive toward people.
+But, if you have kids, raising a rooster that isn’t aggressive toward people is also essential.
 This is critical to avoid serious physical harm and damage to your children.

 Are all roosters aggressive?
 While some rooster breeds are aggressive, that isn’t always the case.
 Many chicken breeds produce very mellow and tame chickens.
-Even the roosters of these breeds tend to be non aggressive and will usually leave people alone.
+Even the roosters of these breeds tend to be non-aggressive and usually leave people alone.

 Of course, individual temperament can make a specific rooster more aggressive than his cousins from the same breed.
 Additionally, rough handling as a chick and aggressive behavior from their human caretakers can put a rooster on the defensive and cause him to be aggressive.

 Let’s dive into the 13 calmest chicken breeds available.
-I’ll also cover 4 additional chicken breeds that are moderately calm/aggressive that are popular for homesteaders.
+I’ll also cover 4 additional chicken breeds that are moderately mild/aggressive that are popular for homesteaders.

 1. Polish Chickens

-Polish chickens are friendly to people and make amazing pets.
+Polish chickens are friendly to people and make excellent pets.
 Polish roosters are very solicitous of the ladies.
-It may even seem like the rooster is subordinate to the hens, he’s so nice.
+It may even seem like the rooster is subordinate to the hens.
+He’s so nice.

 Both hens and roos are super gentle and friendly to kids and adults alike.
 Hens like to cuddle and will often enjoy lap time.

-Because of the feathers that fall inside of their eyes, they can get a little nervous.
-Trimming the feathers helps to assure them that they are safe and know what’s going on.
+Because of the feathers that fall inside their eyes, they can get a little nervous.
+Trimming the feathers helps assure them that they are safe and know what’s going on.

-Roosters don’t do a great job of protecting the flock however because of how non-aggressive they are.
+However, roosters don’t do a great job of protecting the flock because of how non-aggressive they are.

 2. Sebright Chickens

 Roosters are great protectors of the hens and do best with people if they are raised gently from a young age.
-They can be taught to be wary of people with rough handling so gentleness is key.
+They can be taught to be wary of people with rough handling, so gentleness is vital.
 They will be a little skittish if not hand raised.

 3. Faverolle Chickens

 Faverolle chickens are mellow and generally non-aggressive.
 They are a great bird to have around children as even the roosters are less aggressive than most other breeds.
-Hens are very shy and gentle around children, which makes them a great chicken for kid’s chores.
+Hens are very shy and gentle around children, making them an excellent chicken for kids’ chores.